Killing of Michael Sandy: Attack

-Arrests
+Arrests and indictment

 Following the attack, police got their first lead in the case from Sandy's computer, which was still running the day after.
-Investigators examined the hard drive.
-The found exchanges with the AOL screen name "fisheyefox," traced the IP address, and learned that the screen name belonged to Fox.
+They found exchanges with the AOL screen name "fisheyefox," traced the IP address, and learned that the screen name belonged to Fox.

 Investigators visited Fox's home at 11:00 p.m., and Fox's father directed them to SUNY Maritime College, where Fox was a sophomore.
 Investigators arrived at the college at 2:00 a.m. and asked Fox to come to the 61st Precinct, where they began interviewing him at 2:52 a.m.
 During his interview, Fox made statements implicating himself, Shurov, Fortunato, and Timmons in the attack on Sandy.
 Fox also gave two videotaped statements.
 He identified Shurov as "that Russian kid," but identified him when police took a picture of Shurov from Fox's MySpace page.
 A detective compared Shurov's picture to mug shots of young men arrested in the 61st precinct, and found a match.
 Detectives went to Shurov's home and asked him to come to the 60th Precinct police station for an interview.
 Shurov arrived at the 60th Precinct station at about 8:00 p.m. on October 10.
 He was read his Miranda rights and later gave statements implicating himself in the crime.
 Shown a news report about the attack, Shurov disputed the details of the report.
 At 1:00 a.m. on October 11, Shurov dictated a written statement, and made a videotaped statement at 10:20 p.m. on the same day.
 Witnesses picked Fox and Shurov out of line-ups and identified them as having been at the scene, attempting to grab Sandy.

 Timmons was arrested on October 11.
 Fortunato was implicated by statements from Shurov and Fox, and surrendered to police on October 25.
 Fortunato's family raised $1.3 million in hopes he would be granted bail.
 Bail, however was denied.
 The suspects were held at Rikers Island without bail.